wrote/ensure-path/documentary/index.md

 %NPM: @wrote/ensure-path%

-`@wrote/ensure-path` is a new Node.js npm package.
-Create all directories on the way to the path.
+`@wrote/ensure-path` is a Node.js package that creates all directories on the way to the path.

 ```sh
 yarn add -E @wrote/ensure-path